RenaSchott/Project4-BoardGameReview/README.md

         - was used to write the code and commit it to GitHub
     - Heroku
         - was used to deploy the project
+    - ElephantSQL
+        - was used for storing the database
     - CI Python Linter
         - was used for finding errors
     - Languagetool